-Bill Status: This bill was postponed indefinitely on March 5th.
+Bill Status:

+Postponed indefinitely (House Judiciary Committee, March 5th).

+Title:

-Title: Concerning enforcement of Colorado constitutional rights in Colorado state courts.
+Concerning enforcement of Colorado constitutional rights in Colorado state courts.

-Summary: The bill allows a person who has a right, privilege, or immunity secured by the Colorado constitution that is infringed upon to bring a civil action for the violation.
+The bill allows a person who has a right, privilege, or immunity secured by the Colorado constitution that is infringed upon to bring a civil action for the violation.
 The attorney general can also bring an action under the same circumstances.
 A plaintiff who prevails in the lawsuit is entitled to reasonable attorney fees, and a defendant in an individual suit is entitled to reasonable attorney fees for defending any frivolous claims.
 Qualified immunity and a defendant's good faith but erroneous belief in the lawfulness of his or her conduct are not defenses to the civil action.
 The civil action has a two-year statute of limitations.
 The bill requires a public entity to indemnify its public employees in a claim unless the employee is convicted of a crime related to the claim.

-HB20-1327 Water Diversions from Rio Grande Basin
+HB20-1327 (Postponed Indefinitely) Water Diversions from Rio Grande Basin